12 Picture Books to Celebrate Chinese New Year

 A Dozen By Demi: Books to Celebrate Chinese New Year

 She is said to use the “four Chinese treasures” in every book: Chinese paintbrush, ink, ink-stone, and paper.
 Her commitment to traditional methods and materials is evident in The Dragon’s Tale.
-On the copyright page she wrote about the colors used in mixing her paints, and how “To all, powdered jade was added for good fortune!”
+On the copyright page, she wrote about the colors used in mixing her paints and how “To all, powdered jade was added for good fortune!”
 She also noted, “The brushes were made of sheep, rabbit, goat, weasel, and wolf hairs picked in autumn for pliancy.
 A brush of one mouse whisker was used for extremely delicate work.
-Changes were made by applying the juice of the apricot seed.”
+She made changes by applying the juice of the apricot seed.”

-A recurring subject in her large body of work is that of ancient China.
+A recurring subject in her extensive body of work is that of ancient China.
 Many of her books are steeped in Chinese art, history, folklore, and tradition.
-Here are a dozen titles written and illustrated by Demi that celebrate Chinese culture.
+Here are a dozen titles are written and illustrated by Demi that celebrate Chinese culture.
 Happy New Year!
 Kung-Hsi Fa-Ts’ai!